Revised April 2013

 Phones are located in each hallway, and the extension numbers for Classroom Support, Campus Technology and the Police Office have been posted by each phone for your convenience.
 When using one of these phones, simply dial 6 plus the RRC extension number.

-The Round Rock Campus Student Services Area (OSC) is located on the 2nd floor of the Avery Bulding in Suite 201.
+The Round Rock Campus Student Services Area (OSC) is located on the 2nd floor of the Avery Building in Suite 201.
 All academic program information, admissions, registration, tuition payment, financial aid, and advising is handled through that office.

 The OSC staff also works with various community and student groups to sponsor food drives and/or to support various community needs.
 Any department interested in sponsoring any type of drive must go through the OSC for approval.